By: Susan Dugdale | Last modified: 09-25-2023

-An attack of public speaking nerves is the unpleasant result of the top most commonly cited of dreaded events: having to make a speech.
-At least that's what put about.
+An attack of public speaking nerves is the unpleasant result of the topmost commonly cited of dreaded events: having to make a speech.

-The official word for it is glossophobia which is derived from the Greek γλῶσσα glōssa, meaning tongue, and φόβος phobos, fear or dread.
-Put that together and you get 'fear of talking'.
+The official word for that fear is glossophobia which is derived from the Greek γλῶσσα glōssa, meaning tongue, and φόβος phobos, fear or dread.
+Put those together and you get 'fear of talking'.

-If that's you, here's 5 strategies to take positive control of public speaking nerves.
+Here's 5 strategies to help you take control of public speaking nerves.